Initial unemployment claims plummet more than 50%, lowest this year

 Those who filed for benefits during that time period and who work two part-time jobs or one full time job of 32 hours or more per week for six consecutive weeks are eligible for the program.

-“Communications will be coming from the agency to claimants who may be eligible for the initiative but have not yet applied,” said Zumwalt.
+“Communications will be coming from the agency to claimants who may be eligible for the initiative but have not yet applied,” Zumwalt said.
 “We want to ensure that all eligible claimants are able to apply for the $1,200 if they meet the eligibility qualifications.”

 The agency said it will not ask individuals to share personal information through an unsecure site, including texting, social media or email.
-When applying for the initiative, be sure to only upload any required personal information to OESC’s secure website at https://oklahoma.gov/oesc/individuals.
+When applying for the initiative, be sure to upload any required personal information only to OESC’s secure website at oklahoma.gov/oesc/individuals.

 Zumwalt also commented on a decline in the June state unemployment rate.